muhi-zatar/Extracting-Topics-from-Youtube-Comments/README.md

 # Getting the Data

 Of course the first step will be crawling the Data (because what can we do without it).
-Getting comments from youtube can be divided into two steps; creating your project and creditentials on Google Developers and writing the code that crawls the users comments.
+Getting comments from youtube can be divided into two steps; creating your project and credentials on Google Developers and writing the code that crawls the users comments.

+** Creating project and credentials **
 Youtube provides an API to access the comments on the videos with a proper [documentation](https://developers.google.com/youtube/v3/docs/commentThreads/list).
 To start with, one needs to create a project and Google Developers and Enable Youtube Data API; [a step by step guide](https://www.slickremix.com/docs/get-api-key-for-youtube/).

 Generally speaking, one can access and crawl comment on youtube by either creating [OAuth 2.0 credentials or API keys](https://developers.google.com/youtube/registering_an_application).
 For the purpose of this project, API keys will be used.

-Now assuming you got your API key, let's move to the next step.
+Now assuming you got your API key, let's move to the next step and write the code.

+** Writing the Code **

+**